The Living SEB Skills Project: A Living Resource for Review and Meta-Analysis of Social, Emotional, and Behavioral Skills

 Discussion

-In this article, we introduced the Living SEB Project and the associated Living SEB App, a shiny app for searching and analysing SEB skills data and papers.
-Two tutorial meta-analyses were also conducted to exemplify the use that can be done of the data collected in the Living SEB Project and the Living SEB App and test meta-analytical associations between SEB skills and academic achievement and their incremental validity beyond personality traits.
-To do this, we employed the two main meta-analysis functions currently available in the Living SEB App, namely three-level meta-analysis of correlation coefficients and MASEM.
-The results of these analyses showed that five skills were significantly associated with academic achievement, with pooled correlations ranging between 0.06 (i.e., Emotional resilience) and 0.24 (i.e., Cooperation).
-When controlling for personality traits in OSMASEM regression models, two of the SEB skills and two of the personality traits showed significant association with academic achievement larger than |0.1| beyond the corresponding trait/skill.
-More precise estimates of these associations will be available each month in the living version of this manuscript if new research on the topic is published.
+In this article, we introduced the Living SEB Skills Project and the associated Living SEB App, a shiny app for searching and analysing SEB skills data and papers.
+Three meta-analyses were also conducted to exemplify the use that can be done of the data collected in the Living SEB Skills Project and the Living SEB Skills App and test theoretically relevant meta-analytical associations between SEB skills and academic achievement and their incremental validity beyond personality traits and between SEB skills.
+To do this, we ran the most comprehensive analysis to date of the predictive power of SEB skills for academic achievement employing the two main meta-analysis functions currently available in the Living SEB Skills App, namely three-level meta-analysis of correlation coefficients and MASEM.
+The results of these analyses showed that the five skills were significantly associated with academic achievement, with pooled correlations ranging between 0.07 (i.e., Emotional resilience) and 0.24 (i.e., Self-management).
+When controlling for personality traits in OSMASEM regression models, three of the SEB skills and of the personality traits showed significant association with academic achievement larger than |0.1| beyond the corresponding trait/skill.
+This result confirms that both frameworks provide unique incremental validity beyond the other and that we should probably not treat SEB skills and the Big Five as interchangeable constructs.
+Finally, focusing on SEB skills only, our third analysis shows that Self-management skills are key contributors for academic achievement beyond all other skill domains, highlighting again the differential predictive validity of individual skill domains.

-As exemplified in these analyses, the Living SEB Project provides the necessary tools and data for responding cross-sectional research questions and synthesizing the available evidence using meta-analysis.
+As exemplified in these analyses, the Living SEB Skills Project provides the necessary tools and data for responding cross-sectional research questions and synthesizing the available evidence using meta-analysis.
 However, different uses can be made of this data and of the Living SEB App.

 Use and Utility the Open Data and the Living SEB App

 First of all, the Living SEB Project materials and the app can be used to synthesize the literature based on the SEB skills framework using meta-analytic procedures and speeding up literature search with useful tools to find all the SEB skills papers covering a specific topic or using/measuring a specific variable.
-However, considering the limitations detailed below, the results and the reports that can be obtained using the Living SEB App should not be considered as publication-ready meta-analysis, which would require additional steps and integration (e.g., risk of bias analysis, tests for publication bias, moderator analysis, different modelling approaches).
+However, considering the limitations detailed below, the results and the reports that can be obtained using the Living SEB App should not be considered as publication-ready meta-analysis, which would require additional steps and integration (e.g., risk of bias analysis, tests for publication bias, moderator analysis, tailored modelling approaches).
 For this reason, we suggest using the Living SEB App and the open data available for rapid synthesis only or to inform hypotheses and Bayesian priors for future studies (e.g., the meta-analytical estimates and confidence intervals obtained might be directly used as quantitative priors).
 Additionally, the reports downloaded from the app (or the data downloaded together with users’ R code) could be directly used to support preregistrations and, for instance, uploaded on the Open Science Framework (OSF) or other preferred platforms as evidence for the justification of the effect sizes used in power analyses.
-On the other side, reviewers and editors may benefit from this project for their work.
+On the other hand, reviewers and editors may benefit from this project for their work.
 Indeed, they can rapidly check whether authors’ assertions correspond to up-to-date evidence within the SEB framework, whether the necessary literature has been cited or whether the theoretical introduction and hypotheses are based on the full breadth of evidence or on selected papers.
 Reports and results obtained from the app could thus be used by reviewers and editors to support their suggestions, without conducting long literature reviews.

-Beyond its practical utility, the Living SEB Project has broader implications for the theoretical development of SEB skills research and psychology more generally.
+Beyond its practical utility, the Living SEB Skills Project has broader implications for the theoretical development of SEB skills research and psychology more generally.
 By maintaining a continuously updated, transparent synthesis of findings, the project helps guard against selective citations, cherry-picking, and conceptual fragmentation that have historically slowed theoretical progress in emerging areas.
 For SEB research specifically, where competing frameworks and rapid publication rates can easily obscure cumulative patterns, a living evidence base ensures that theories can be tested against the full breadth of available data rather than isolated studies.
-More broadly, the Living SEB Project illustrates how infrastructures of cumulative evidence can shift psychology toward a more dynamic and self-correcting science.
+More broadly, the Living SEB Skills Project illustrates how infrastructures of cumulative evidence can shift psychology toward a more dynamic and self-correcting science.
 Instead of relying on static reviews that quickly become outdated, researchers can build and refine theoretical models with a continually refreshed evidence base.
 In this sense, the project does not simply provide a database or app but models a new standard for how psychological theory and evidence can co-evolve.

 Limitations

-When designing the Living SEB Project and app, we aimed at finding a good balance between providing enough functionality for the users, while keeping the systematic review process feasible and the application user friendly and intuitive to use.
+When designing the Living SEB Skills Project and app, we aimed at finding a good balance between providing enough functionality for the users, while keeping the systematic review process feasible and the application user friendly and intuitive to use.
 As a consequence, there are many situations in which using the Living SEB App only is not the appropriate choice, but more refined analyses should be conducted locally by the researcher.
 In particular, only cross-sectional data are available.
 To analyse experimental and longitudinal data, the necessary data must be manually coded (but all the papers needed should already be included in our database).
 Additionally, the specific measures used are not coded in the data and different measures are automatically meta-analysed as indicators of a specific outcome or construct.
 For instance, school engagement could be measured with different questionnaires.
 Authors interested in moderator analyses should code those specific information.
 Similarly, study topics are manually and qualitatively defined by the authors and may not correspond to everybody’s opinion.
 We also acknowledge that our reliance on citation-chaining of seminal SEB works may result in missed eligible publications, particularly those that employ BESSI measures without directly citing the validation articles.
 While this approach ensures feasibility and reduces noise, it might eventually compromise full systematic comprehensiveness.
 In the long term, we plan to supplement this strategy with periodic keyword-based searches and, where possible, semi-automated text-mining or machine-learning methods to identify overlooked studies.
 Meanwhile, we actively encourage researchers to notify us of missing contributions so that the database can remain as inclusive as possible.
 To date, we are not aware of any published studies within the SEB framework that are excluded.

 Future Perspectives